afurgapil/mcp-agent-demo/README.md

 ### Tool Planner, Retrieval & Snapshots

-- Planner requests flow through `reports/schema.summary.json` and `reports/toolset.snapshot.json`.
-Keep these files fresh to improve embedding accuracy.
+- Planner requests read from `reports/prisma.schema.prisma`, fall back to `reports/schema.bundle.txt`, and finally `reports/schema.summary.json` if present.
+Keep these snapshots current to improve planner accuracy.
-- The embedding service endpoint defined by `EMBED_LLM_URL` must expose:
+- The embedding service configured via `EMBED_LLM_URL` should expose:
   - `POST /rank/tools`
   - `POST /rank/tables`
   - `POST /embed`
-  - `POST /entities/index`
   - `POST /entities/search`
-  - `PUT /config/toolset` / `PUT /config/schema`
-  - `GET /toolset/info`
+  - `GET /toolset/info` (optional health/metadata probe)
-- Sync snapshots manually or from the UI via `/api/config/embed-sync`.
+- Refresh the snapshots on disk with `npm run export:prisma:schema` and `npm run export:toolset` as your schema or toolbox changes; the backend reads them lazily at runtime.

 ### Entity Retrieval & RAG Hints

-- `node scripts/auto-build-entities.js --out reports/entities.json` fetches distinct entities via MCP (e.g., locations, device types), writes them to JSON, and pushes them to the embedding service.
-Add `--schema <path>` to override the default `reports/schema.summary.json` source.
-- `node scripts/build-and-index-entities.js reports/entities.json` reads a prepared entity list and indexes it into the retrieval service.
+- Set `EMBED_LLM_URL` to an embedding/retrieval API that provides `/rank/tools`, `/rank/tables`, `/embed`, and `/entities/search`.
+If it is unset, the planner simply skips embedding-powered hints.
+- Populate `reports/entities.json` with domain-specific entities (locations, devices, etc.) and index them into your retrieval service using your own data pipeline.
+The backend will include the top matches when RAG hints are enabled.
-- Once entities are indexed, enabling **RAG Hints** (toggle in the UI header or `useRagHints` in the API request) injects top-matching entities into planner prompts and SQL generation, nudging the model toward the correct filters.
+- Toggle **RAG Hints** in the UI header (or pass `useRagHints` in `POST /api/generate`) to inject entity hints into the planner and SQL generation prompts.

 ## Frontend Setup (`mcp-ui/`)